 When shooting from the stands, you’ll want to use a telephoto lens to get a bit closer to the action.
-The iPhone 11 Pro, iPhone 11 Pro Max, iPhone 12 Pro, and iPhone 12 Pro Max all have telephoto lenses that you can use to get closer to the game.
+The iPhone 11 Pro, iPhone 11 Pro Max, and newer Pro models all have telephoto lenses that you can use to get closer to the game.
 If you are shooting with a model that doesn’t have a telephoto lens, consider purchasing an external lens (suggestions above).
 Avoid using your iPhone’s digital zoom, which will drastically reduce the quality of your image.

 Water sport photography tips

 If you’re looking for a new challenge, why not add water to your sports photography?
 Water sports add an unpredictable element to your photos, and they are great for practicing unusual compositions.
 Water sports include swimming, surfing, boating, and even fishing, so if you love water and photography, why not combine the two and experiment?
 Here are some water sport photography tips to help you get started.

 1. Get down to the level of the water or lower

 When shooting water sports, composition is extremely important, and the possibilities are endless.
 If you’re shooting with a waterproof case, you can get creative with your shots by shooting at water level or even lower.
 Shooting underwater gets you closer to the action than capturing the image from above the surface or on the shore.
 You will notice all the details within the water — droplets, bubbles, and waves — and can use them for a unique composition.

 2. Shoot during the golden hour if possible